neetitechhub/02-POWERBI-CREDIT-CARD-Customer-Transaction/README.md

 **Credit Card Customer &amp; Transaction**

-This is my fourth project while I was moving my career towards data analytics.
+This was my fourth project as I transitioned into a career in data analytics.

 RESOURCES - https://www.youtube.com/watch?v=8XoDVwWdaqI